-- 6.4.1.36 Current national planning policy and guidance on traveller sites is set out in 'Planning policy for traveller sites', published in March 2012 as a sister document to the NPPF.
+6.4.1.38 Current national planning policy and guidance on traveller sites is set out in 'Planning policy for traveller sites', published in March 2012 as a sister document to the NPPF.
 This document contains a definition of 'gypsy and traveller' for the purposes of planning.
 This is a definition based on lifestyle and not ethnicity.
-Where there is an identified need, councils should maintain a 5 year supply of pitches. - 6.4.1.37 The Council recognises that travellers' particular land use requirements for accommodation and work need to be met, just as for the settled population.
-Many travellers are self-employed, either on a permanent or seasonal basis, in activities specifically associated with their itinerant lifestyle. - 6.4.1.38 On the basis of the Council's very low (nil) returns to the six-monthly counts of gypsies and other travelling people during recent years, and the relatively small number which passes through the area in the intervening periods, it is not considered that a need exists for the allocation of specific sites for travelling people in the Local Plan.
-This position was reinforced by evidence arising from the Devon-wide Gypsy and Traveller Housing Needs Assessment (2006). - 6.4.1.39 A local assessment of traveller accommodation need in Torbay was carried out by the Council in Summer/Autumn 2013.
+Where there is an identified need, councils should maintain a 5 year supply of pitches.

+6.4.1.39 The Council recognises that travellers' particular land use requirements for accommodation and work need to be met, just as for the settled population.
+Many travellers are self-employed, either on a permanent or seasonal basis, in activities specifically associated with their itinerant lifestyle.

+6.4.1.40 The Council is required to carry out six-monthly counts of gypsies and other travelling people on behalf of DCLG.
+On the basis of the very low (usually nil) returns during recent years, and the relatively small number which passes through the area in the intervening periods, it is not considered that a need exists for the allocation of specific sites for travelling people in the Local Plan.
+This position was reinforced by evidence arising from the Devon-wide Gypsy and Traveller Housing Needs Assessment (2006).

+6.4.1.41 A local assessment of traveller accommodation need in Torbay was carried out by the Council in Summer/Autumn 2013.
 The study confirmed that no evidence existed that indicated a need for the Council to make provision for permanent or transit site accommodation for travellers, namely 'gypsies and travellers' and 'travelling showpeople'.
 However, it is intended that the need for accommodation will be kept under review in conjunction with other Devon authorities.
-At present, there are no sites within Torbay that accommodate travellers and, furthermore, there has been no history of any planning applications for any type of sites in the unitary area. - 6.4.1.40 Applications for privately owned and operated sites of the following type may arise during the Plan period: - 1. residential sites for settled occupation (with infrastructure including provision of sanitation and other services); - 2. transit sites (possibly with limited facilities); and - 3. temporary stopping places (with normally only basic facilities) - 6.4.1.41 The criteria put forward in this Policy attempt to reflect the variety of circumstances that might surround any applications which may be submitted.
+At present, there are no sites within Torbay that accommodate travellers and, furthermore, there has been no history of any planning applications for any type of sites in the unitary area.

+- 6.4.1.42 Applications for privately owned and operated sites of the following type may arise during the Plan period: - Residential sites for settled occupation (with infrastructure including provision of sanitation and other services); - Transit sites (possibly with limited facilities); and - 3.
+Temporary stopping places (with normally only basic facilities)

+6.4.1.43 The criteria put forward in this Policy attempt to reflect the variety of circumstances that might surround any applications which may be submitted.
 There may be circumstances where planning conditions can be used to ensure particular proposals are acceptable.
 Conditions limiting development for a specific period may be particularly relevant where temporary sites are proposed on vacant land and sites awaiting development.

-Housing for people in need of care
+Policy H6 Housing for people in need of care

-The Council will support measures to help people live independently in their own homes and to live active lives within the community, subject to other policies in this Plan.
+The Council will support measures to help people live independently in their own homes and to live active lives within the community, subject to other Policies in this Plan.
 This will be achieved through the following measures: